sa-concept-refactoring/doc/chapters/refactoringIdeas.typ

   ],
 ) <transformation_idea_listing>

+#pagebreak(weak: true)
 == Extraction of Conjunctions and Disjunctions Sometimes more than one constraint is used in a ```cpp requires``` clause.
 This is expressed by `||` and `&&` operators.
 The proposed refactoring would offer to extract these logical combinations into a new named concept.

+One possible hurdle for this refactoring could be that there is no way to trigger a rename of this new concept.
+This seems to be a limitation of the language server protocol @lsp_issue_724 @lsp_issue_764.

 #figure(
   ```cpp